FPT INDUSTRIAL TECH CUBE: INSIDE THE TECHNOLOGIES OF TOMORROW

 Inside Tech Cube, FPT Industrial wanted to demonstrate its effort in achieving the 50% brake thermal efficiency for Diesel engines as well.
 In this case, FPT Industrial engineers explained using a video that three main tools were used: a combustion bomb for fundamental research and simulation calibration; a combustion simulation for virtual combustion development; and a single cylinder engine for combustion validation, whose modularity allows quicker variations of combustion relevant components.

-What concerns both Diesel and Natural Gas, instead, is the reduction of Real Driving Emissions and fuel consumption of heavy-duty on-road haulage.
+What concerns both Diesel and Natural Gas, instead, is the reduction of Real Driving Emissions and fuel of heavy-duty on-road haulage.
 This is why FPT Industrial developed an Energy Management project, which allows to reduce fuels consumption (diesel and urea) whilst respecting the legal limits for pollutant emissions.
 In order to do this, FPT Industrial directly optimized the control of the main components (i.e engine, transmission, e-drive, etc) to maximize their performance; integrated the powertrain energy manager to coordinate and optimize the various energy sources; and provided a more comprehensive understanding of the mission, in order to efficiently plan the energy sources in a long term.